Code-exercises/angular-exercises/README.md

 **Task:**
 - add routing to project
 - add a header with links `Home`, `About`
-- when user clicks on `Home` link it should be redirected to `Home` component
+- when user clicks on `Home` link it should be redirected to `Home` page with `/` url
-- when user clicks on `About` link it should be redirected to `About` component
+- when user clicks on `About` link it should be redirected to `About` page with `/about` url
 - show list of products on the `Home` page
+  - user should have sorting options: by price, by name
-- when user clicks on the product, `ProductDetails` component with product information should be shown
+  - when user clicks on the product, product details should be shown on page with `/products/:id` url
-- create `Product` service to fetch products from it
-- add `About` component with `/about` routing
-- add `Home` component with `/` routing
-  - add child `ProductList` component with `/` routing
-  - add child `ProductDetail` component with `/products/:id` routing
+  - on the page with product details should be `Products list` button;
+    - when user clicks on `Products list` button it should be redirected to products list
+- when users inputs wrong url `Not found` page should be shown

 **Project**:
 - `routing`